top of page

 8) Get to know the staff in your settings

-As someone who has worked in a lot of different schools, I have learned to make an effort to get to know the support staff – the receptionists, the custodians, the paraprofessionals, etc. Learn their names.
-Ask them how they’re doing and how their weekends were.
+As someone who has worked in a lot of different schools, I have learned to make an effort to get to know the support staff – the receptionists, the custodians, the paraprofessionals, etc. There are a lot of amazing people working in schools.
+Learn their names.
+Ask them how they’re doing, how their weekends were, or how their kids or pets are.
 Offer to help carry something or open a door.
-You are one small part of a community that works because everyone plays an important role.
+Understand and appreciate what they do.
+As an SLP in a school building, we are one small part of a community that works because everyone plays an important role.

-Have any tips you'd give your younger self?
+Have any tips you'd give a CF SLP?
 Leave a comment below!

 LEVEL UP YOUR SPEECH THERAPY ACTIVITIES WITH STORYWHYS